SteveJerettMcQueen/prototype/README.md

 ["How to Install JavaFX Scene Builder"](https://www.youtube.com/watch?v=e1fjF9t60dE).

-###
+### Non-Installation

-If you do not need to install anything, download the project from the ["project website"] and add the folder to the NetBeans IDE.
+If you do not need to install anything, download the project from the ["project website"](http://stevejerettmcqueen.github.io/prototype/). and add the folder to NetBeans IDE.

-## Deployment

 ## Built With